-Palliative care can help a person at any stage of illness.
 People often receive treatment for the cancer and treatment to ease side effects at the same time.
 In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, and other therapies.
-You may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy, surgery, and radiation therapy.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
+You may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy, surgery, or radiation therapy.
 Talk with your doctor about the goals of each treatment in the treatment plan.

-Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and supportive care options.
-And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it is addressed as quickly as possible.
+Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and palliative care options.
+And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it can be addressed as quickly as possible.
 Learn more about palliative care .

-If cancer has spread to another location in the body, it is called metastatic cancer.
-Patients with this diagnosis are encouraged to talk with doctors who are experienced in treating this stage of cancer, because there can be different opinions about the best treatment plan.
-Learn more about seeking a second opinion before starting treatment, so you are comfortable with the treatment plan chosen.
-This discussion may include clinical trials .
+If cancer spreads to another part in the body from where it started, doctors call it metastatic cancer.
+If this happens, it is a good idea to talk with doctors who have experience in treating it.
+Doctors can have different opinions about the best standard treatment plan.
+Also, clinical trials might be an option.
+Learn more about getting a second opinion before starting treatment, so you are comfortable with your chosen treatment plan.

 For most patients, a diagnosis of metastatic cancer is very stressful and, at times, difficult to bear.
 Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, including through a support group.